 The display and configuration of the meters in the Track view is independent of the meters in the Console view, and vice versa.
-Buttons in the Track view and Console view toolbars hide or show all the meters of each kind in each view.
+The Show/ Hide Meters button in the Track view toolbar hides or shows all the meters of each kind in the Track view.
+The dropdown arrow on the Vol button in the Console view displays the meter menu in the Console view.
 To show or hide meters on individual tracks or buses, use the right-click popup menu that's available from the title bar of each track or bus.